 With respect to the third bullet point above, we do not believe that we are, or have been, a USRPHC.
 Because the determination of whether we are a USRPHC depends on the fair market value of our "United States real property interests" ("USRPIs") relative to the fair market value of our non-U.S. real property interests and other business assets, there can be no assurance we currently are not a USRPHC or will not become a USPRHC in the future.
 Even if we are, have been, or were to become a USRPHC, gain arising from the sale or other taxable disposition by a Non-U.S. Holder of Common Shares will not be subject to U.S. federal income tax if the Common Shares are "regularly traded," as defined by applicable Treasury Regulations, on an established securities market (the "Regularly Traded Exception"), and such Non-U.S. Holder owned, actually and constructively, 5% or less of our common shares throughout the shorter of the five-year period ending on the date of the sale or other taxable disposition or the Non-U.S. Holder's holding period.
 Non-U.S. Holders should consult with their own tax advisors regarding the consequences to them of investing in a USRPHC.
-If we were to constitute a USPRHC, a Non-U.S. Holder would generally be taxed as if any gain or loss were effectively connected with the conduct of a trade or business as described above, and a 15% withholding tax generally would apply to the gross proceeds from the sale of Common Shares, in the event that (i) such holder owned, actually and constructively, more than 5% of our common shares at any time during the shorter of the five-year period ending on the date of the sale or other taxable disposition or the Non-U.S. Holder's holding period, or (ii) the Regularly Traded Exception were not satisfied during the relevant period with respect to the security sold.
+If we were to constitute a USPRHC, a Non-U.S. Holder would generally be taxed as if any gain or loss were effectively connected with the conduct of a trade or business as described above, and a 15% withholding tax generally would apply to the gross proceeds from the sale of Common Shares, in the event that (i) such holder owned, actually and constructively, more than 5% of our common shares at any time during the shorter of the five-year period ending on the date of the sale or other taxable disposition or the five-year period ending on the date of the sale or other sale of Common Shares, in the event that (i) such holder owned, actually and constructively, more than 5% of our common shares at any time during the shorter of the five-year period ending on the date of the sale or other taxable disposition or the Non-U.S. Holder's holding period, or (ii) the Regular not satisfied during the relevant period with respect to the security sold.
 There can be no assurance that the Common Shares will satisfy the Regularly Traded Exception at any particular point in the future.
 Non-U.S. Holders should consult their own tax advisors regarding the consequences if we are, have been, or will become a USRPHC and regarding potentially applicable income tax treaties that may provide for different rules.